 Adults EUR 10, Children (7-12) EUR 5, Children (0-6) free, Diasbled EUR 7.

 Canary Island Resident: Adults EUR 8, Children (7-12) EUR 4, Children (0-6) free, Disabled EUR 6.40.

 |Guided tours:||D=50 min, L=2,000 m.|

 |Address:||Cueva de Los Verdes, Lanzarote, Tel: 34-928-848-484.|

-With a length of more than 6km this cave was the longest lava tube in the world for a long time, until the mid 20th century.
-It was then outrun buy a number of much longer lava tubes, and today the Kazumura Cave in Hawai'i with a length of 65,500m is the longest known lava tube in the world.
-Still this outdated superlative is rewritten and found even in newer literature.
+With a length of more than 6 km, this cave was the longest lava tube in the world for a long time, until the mid-20th century.
+It was then outrun by a number of much longer lava tubes, and today the Kazumura Cave on Hawai'i with a length of 65,500 m is the longest known lava tube in the world.
+Still, this outdated superlative, which is definitely more than half a century gone, is rewritten and found even in recent literature.